Loading...

 Damage in the Driver's Line of Sight

-As mentioned earlier, if the damage is in the driver's line of sight, replacement is often recommended.
+If the damage is in the driver's line of sight, replacement is often recommended.
 Even a well-done repair can leave slight distortions, which can impair the driver's vision and increase the risk of accidents.

 Damage Near the Edges